 - National security experts, law enforcement leaders, veterans, and more than 3,450 pastors and evangelical leaders believe Congress must protect Dreamers.
 Many Republican members of Congress also believe Congress must pass legislation to protect Dreamers.

 - A collection of quotes from faith, business, and law enforcement leaders who support Dreamers.

 There are three main bills pending in Congress that would provide a permanent, legislative solution for Dreamers.

 - The Uniting and Securing America (USA) Act introduced in January 2018 in the House.

 - The Dream Act of 2017 introduced in July 2017 in both the Senate and the House.

-- The Recognizing America’s Children (RAC) Act introduced on March 9, 2017 in the House.
+- The Recognizing America’s Children (RAC) Act introduced in March 2017 in the House.